translationalneuromodeling/tapas/sem/README.md

 In addition to the units, we assume that there is an overall delay or non-decision time that affects all the units.
-Saccades with a lower latency are still possible but are counted as early outliers, whose probability is also modeled.
-Finally the late units have also a second delay relative to the early and inhibitiory unit.
+Saccades with a lower latency are still possible but are treated as outliers, whose probability is also modeled.
+Finally, the late units have also a second delay relative to the early and inhibitory units.

 A more detailed explanation can be found in [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005692).